What is CPQ Salesforce?

 After all, the new sales relationship should be focused on delivering value to the customer.
 Unnecessary activity is a crime against lean selling.
 Every contact with the buyer should add value.
 That means that the traditional call or email to ‘check in’ with the buyer is an absolute no-no in Pryor’s book.
 Instead, call the customer with new insights into their company’s challenges, share answers the customer has requested, or give information about pricing or configuration

-Using CPQ as a Subject Matter Expert identifies specializations, add-ons, and options to increase deal size.
+Using CPQ as a Subject Matter Expert identifies specialisations, add-ons, and options to increase deal size.

 Part of delivering value to the customer is in consulting with them to solve their problems.
 Every sale should be led by a Subject Matter Expert (SME), a guru in their field with the knowledge to solve problems and awareness of which solutions will be most efficient to implement.
 To increase sales, Ian Altman suggests coming up with a list of potential and current clients who might be facing a problem your SME has experience.
 “Then,” suggests Altman, “task [the SME] with speaking to a small number of those clients to see how common those problems are, and how they are currently solving them.”